originalsidd/sample-rust-codes/README.md

 Some sample codes for beginners to get used to the rust environment.

+The repo includes starter codes including a guess the number program.

 ### Follow the steps to run locally

 1. Install rust using rustup.